-B. Graham v.
-Connor 490 U.S. 386 (1989)

-- Affirms the "objectively reasonable" standard and states that the "reasonableness" of a particular use of force must be judged from the perspective of a reasonable officer on the scene, and its calculus must embody an allowance for the fact that police officers are often forced to make split-second decisions about the amount of force necessary in a particular situation. - 2.
+- B. Graham v.
+Connor 490 U.S. 386 (1989) - Affirms the "objectively reasonable" standard and states that the "reasonableness" of a particular use of force must be judged from the perspective of a reasonable officer on the scene, and its calculus must embody an allowance for the fact that police officers are often forced to make split-second decisions about the amount of force necessary in a particular situation. - 2.
 Reasonableness judged without the 20/20 vision of hindsight. - 3.
-The test of reasonableness is not capable of precise definition or mechanical application

-C. Tennessee v.
-Garner, 471 U.S. 1 (1985)

-Under the Fourth Amendment of the U.S. Constitution, a police officer may use deadly force to prevent the escape of a fleeing suspect only if the officer has a good-faith belief that the suspect poses a significant threat of death or serious physical injury to the officer or others.

-D. LAPD Use of Force Policy - Revised2

-- 1. Updated to reflect new 835(a) PC regarding the use of force by a peace officer, to include deadly force. - 2.
+The test of reasonableness is not capable of precise definition or mechanical application - C. Tennessee v.
+Garner, 471 U.S. 1 (1985) - 1.
+Under the Fourth Amendment of the U.S. Constitution, a police officer may use deadly force to prevent the escape of a fleeing suspect only if the officer has a good-faith belief that the suspect poses a significant threat of death or serious physical injury to the officer or others. - D. LAPD Use of Force Policy 4 - 1.
+835(a) PC regarding the use of force by a peace officer, to include deadly force. - 2.
 Guiding principle when using force shall be reverence for human life - 3.
 Factors used to determine reasonableness may include but are not limited to: - a.
-The feasibility of using de-escalation tactics: - b.
+The feasibility of using de-escalation tactics; - b.
 The seriousness of the crime or suspected offense; - c.
 The level of threat or resistance presented by the subject; - d.
-Whether the subject was posing an immediate threat to officers or a danger to the community: - e.
+Whether the subject was posing an immediate threat to officers or a danger to the community; - e.
 The potential for injury to citizens, officers or subjects; - f.
-The risk or apparent attempt by the subject to escape: - g.
+The risk or apparent attempt by the subject to escape; - g.
 The conduct of the subject being confronted (as reasonably perceived by the officer at the time); - h.
-The amount of time and any changing circumstances during which the officer had to determine the type and amount of force that appeared to be reasonable: - i.
-The availability of other resources; - i.
-The training and experience of the officer: - k.
+The amount of time and any changing circumstances during which the officer had to determine the type and amount of force that appeared to be reasonable; - i.
+The availability of other resources; - j.
+The training and experience of the officer; - k.
 The proximity or access of weapons to the subject; - I. Officer versus subject factors such as age, size, relative strength, skill level, injury/exhaustion and number of officers versus subjects; and, - m.
 The environmental factors and/or other exigent circumstances. - 4.
 The Department will analyze an officer's use of deadly force by evaluating the totality of the circumstances of each case consistent with the California Penal Code Section 835(a), as well as the factors articulated in Graham v.
-Connor.
+Connor. - Serious Bodily Injury: Pursuant to California Penal Code Section 243(f) (4), Serious bodily injury includes but is not limited to: - a.
+Loss of consciousness;